DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 The `TurnTowardsWall` logic turns towards a wall if the wall is not in front of the robot but is on its left.
 This is determined by checking the distance to the wall in front, front_left, and left directions using the LiDAR data published to the `/scan` topic.
 If the wall is on its left, the robot turns left towards the wall.
 The speed of the turn is determined by the distance to the wall.
 The closer the robot is to the wall, the slower the turn.

 The `FollowWall` logic instructs the TurtleBot to move forward and turn slightly left to keep the wall on its left side.
 The speed of the robot and the degree of the turn is determined by the distance to the wall in front, front_left, and left directions.
-The closer the robot is to the wall, the slower it moves and the sharper turn.
+The closer the robot is to the wall, the slower it moves and the sharper the turn.
 Comparable to the `TurnTowardsWall` logic, the `/scan` topic is used to get the LiDAR data.

-The `RoundtripMonitor` monitors if the robot has completed a roundtrip by keeping track of the initial pose (using the custom `PoseTF` message (see [`current_pos` package](#current_pos-package)) of the robot when it first made contact with the wall and checking if the robot is near the same pose after it has left the area.
+The `RoundtripMonitor` monitors if the robot has completed a roundtrip by keeping track of the initial pose (using the custom `PoseTF` message (see [`current_pos` package](#current_pos-package))) of the robot when it first made contact with the wall and checking if the robot is near the same pose after it has left the area.
 If the robot is near the same pose again, it is considered to have completed a roundtrip.

 </details>